netneurolab/hansen_genescognition/README.md

 The folder CTD contains the script [scpt_ctd.m](CTD/scpt_ctd.m) which determines the ratio of genes that are preferentially expressed in seven different cell types.
 Significance is assessed against a null model of random gene sets.
 Cell type deconvolution comes from work discribed in [this paper](https://www.nature.com/articles/s41467-020-17051-5), and the data (alongside much more) can also be found at [Jakob Seidlitz's repo](https://github.com/jms290/PolySyn_MSNs)
+The folder also contains the function [fcn_ctd.m](CTD/fcn_ctd.m) which was written after publication, but is easier to use so I've included it here.

 The data in the folder is:
 - [celltypes_PSP.csv](CTD/celltypes_PSP.csv) : A list of gene names preferentially expressed in each of seven cell types.